You don't need to worry about installing Tatin if you use version 19.0 or later of Dyalog: Tatin will be available in ⎕SE

 is the interface between the Dyalog user command framework and the Tatin API.

-When any of the Tatin user commands is executed it will check whether the API is already loaded with:
+When any of the Tatin user commands is executed, it will check whether the API is already loaded — that will be the case in 19.0 once Tatin is activated.
+If it's not available yet (18.2), it will be loaded.

-that represents Tatin's APINow you might want the Tatin API to be around right from the start, so that you can invoke any of the Tatin API functions without first executing any of the Tatin user commands.
+You might want the Tatin API to be available right from the start in earlier versions of Dyalog as well, so that you can invoke any of the Tatin API functions without first executing a Tatin user command.

-The way to achieve that goal requires the introduction or modification of a file setup.dyalog
+The way to achieve this goal requires the introduction or modification of a file setup.dyalog

 in your MyUCMDs/